dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 You can request a 30-day free trial via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=dbr&package=js).
 Or you can [contact our support team](https://www.dynamsoft.com/company/contact/?utm_source=github) to get a free trial license.

-Since v8.2.5, a 7-day free license is used by default if no license specified.
-Network connection is required for the default license to work.
+Since v8.2.5, a free public trial license is used by default if no license is specified.

 <br>